About our Churches

 Our 11am service uses the Church of England liturgy of Common Worship (published in the year 2000) and we sing well known hymns with the assistance of a choir and organ.
 Members of the congregation read lessons, lead the intercessions and assist at the administration of communion.

-Once a month a BCP service of Holy Communion on a Tuesday at 10am.
+Once a month a BCP service of Holy Communion on a Wednesday at Noon.
 Please check Weekly News for details.

 Our History